|Program||Total Credit Hours||Tuition Per Credit Hour||Fees Per Credit Hour||Additional Fees||Distance Learning Fee|

 Current FSU Undergraduate Students

-Students (who are eligible and meet minimum requirements) may take up to 12 credits of graduate level coursework, while still competing their undergraduate degree.
-You can use scholarship and bright futures to help pay for these 12 credits.
+Students (who are eligible and meet minimum requirements) may take up to 12 credits of graduate-level coursework, while still competing for their undergraduate degree.
+You can use scholarships and bright futures to help pay for these 12 credits.